 Sophia Krain of Arlington, a Class of 2021 graduate from in the Culinary Arts career major, was a Student Ambassador and a junior Peer Leader.
 Sophia volunteered to speak with middle school students about the benefits of enrolling at Minuteman.
 For her senior project, Sophia managed the seventh annual Ryan Eaton Memorial Scholarship – a St. Patrick’s Day meal fundraising event.
-She is attending Salem State University in the fall of 2021 to study marketing.
+She is attending Salem State University to study marketing.

 Q. What was it like to start your freshman year at Minuteman?